Outdoor Warning System

 If you are in a mobile home or vehicle

-Mobile homes and vehicles are vulnerable to tornadoes and severe thunderstorms.
+Mobile homes and vehicles are vulnerable to severe weather.
 Residents of mobile home parks should have a designated shelter in the community or a plan to evacuate to an off-site shelter location.
 If there is no time to get to shelter, abandon the mobile home or vehicle and lie flat in the nearest ditch or depression with your hands covering your head.
-NEVER try to out run a tornado.